-13.11.3 Principles of kind inference
+10.11.3 Principles of kind inference

-Generally speaking, when PolyKinds (page 408) is on, GHC tries to infer the most general kind for a declaration.
+Generally speaking, when PolyKinds (page 396) is on, GHC tries to infer the most general kind for a declaration.
 In many cases (for example, in a datatype declaration) the definition has a right-hand side to inform kind inference.
 But that is not always the case.
-Consider

-'''

-type family F a

-'''
+Consider type family F a type family F2 (a :: k) -- F2 :: forall k. k -> Type type family F3 a :: k -- F3 :: forall k.
+Type -> k

-Type family declarations have no right-hand side, but GHC must still infer a kind for F. Since there are no constraints, it could infer F:: forall k1 k2. k1 -> k2, but that seems too polymorphic.
-So GHC defaults those entirely-unconstrained kind variables to Type and we get F:: Type -> Type.
+Type family declarations have no right-hand side, but GHC must still infer a kind for F. Since there are no constraints, it could infer F :: forall k1 k2. k1 -> k2, but that seems too polymorphic.
+So GHC defaults those entirely-unconstrained kind variables to Type and we get F :: Type -> Type.
 You can still declare F to be kind-polymorphic using kind signatures: